How to Become an Air Traffic Controller

 All-Sources (AKA "Off the Street") Bids

-If you do not have previous experience as a controller, this is the type of hiring announcement you need to watch for.
-Applicants from any source are eligible to apply, as long as they meet the minimum requirements.
-Veterans and applicants who have completed a Collegiate Training Initiative (CTI) program receive special considerations.
+If you do not have prior certified controller experience, this is the bid you must watch for.
+Candidates from any career background can apply, provided they meet the basic requirements.
+Collegiate Training Initiative (CTI) graduates and veterans receive special consideration categories.

 How to Apply to an All-Sources Bid

-- 1. The announcement will have a title such as Air Traffic Control Specialist - Trainee.
+- 1 Title: Typically listed as Air Traffic Control Specialist - Trainee.

 When is the Next Hiring Announcement?